 - 6. Provide technical assistance and policy support to national institutions and partners in the areas of gender-transformative food and nutrition security, social protection, emergency preparedness and response and disaster risk management (SPS-1.10: Social protection sector support) - 12.
 The Government and partners (tier 3) have strengthened capacity to elaborate policies and strategies, analyse needs and design and manage gender-transformative food and nutrition programmes (Output category: C: Capacity development and technical support provided.
 Standard output: 4.1: National actors have increased capacity and knowledge to enhance policies, strategies, processes and programmes contributing to achieve zero hunger and other SDGs) - 14.
 The Government and partners (tier 3) have strengthened capacity to enhance disaster risk management, including early warning systems, emergency preparedness and response and climate adaptation (Output category: C: Capacity development and technical support provided.
 Standard output: 4.2: Components of national emergency preparedness and response, social protection and food systems are strengthened) - 13.
-National and subnational institutions and partners (tier 3) have strengthened capacity to design and manage programmes and systems for food and nutrition, social protection and disaster risk management (Output category: C: Capacity development and technical support provided.
+National and subnational institutions and partners (tier 3) have strengthened capacities to design and manage social protection programmes and systems to support human capital development and communities' resilience to shocks (Output category: C: Capacity development and technical support provided.
 Standard output: 4.2: Components of national emergency preparedness and response, social protection and food systems are strengthened)